open2b/scriggo-site/site/what-is-scriggo.md

 Scriggo is also a fast embeddable interpreter for Go programs.
 It lets you build and run Go programs directly in your application, nothing else.
 It does not require any Go installation to build and run Go programs.

-* one of the fastest Go embeddable interpreters.
+* One of the fastest Go embeddable interpreters.
-* programs compiled to bytecode and executed on the Scriggo virtual machine.
+* Programs compiled to bytecode and executed on the Scriggo virtual machine.
-* easy integration with your Go application.
+* Easy integration with your Go application.
-* pure Go and no dependencies beyond the Go standard library.
+* Pure Go and no dependencies beyond the Go standard library.

 ## Where run Scriggo applications